 Press Win+R in combination to open the Run dialog box.
 Type, regedit in the empty field of the box, and hit ‘Enter’.
 After that, navigate to the following path address –

-Create a new key under Policies key and name it as ‘Mozilla’.
+Create a new key under the Policies key and name it as ‘Mozilla’.
 Again, create another new key under Mozilla key and name it as ‘Firefox’.
 Once done, select Firefox key and in right-side pane, do as follows:

 1] Disable About:Profiles